Chart Color Schemes

 Educational attainment in Flinders Park aligns closely with national averages, showing typical qualification patterns and performance metrics

 University qualification levels in Flinders Park are at 28.0%, slightly below the Australian average of 30.4%.
-Bachelor degrees are most common at 20.0%, followed by postgraduate qualifications (6.0%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 30.3% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (20.4%).
+Bachelor degrees are the most common at 20.0%, followed by postgraduate qualifications (6.0%) and graduate diplomas (2.0%).
+Vocational credentials are held by 30.3% of residents aged 15 and above, with advanced diplomas at 9.9% and certificates at 20.4%.

-Educational participation is high at 26.6%, with 8.7% in primary education, 6.2% in tertiary education, and 6.1% pursuing secondary education.
+Educational participation is high, with 26.6% currently enrolled in formal education.
+This includes 8.7% in primary education, 6.2% in tertiary education, and 6.1% pursuing secondary education.

 Frequently Asked Questions - Education